 How to do it: Limit your consumption of fluids 15 minutes before you eat and for at least 15 to 30 minutes after a meal.
 If you prefer to drink with a meal, take small sips.
 Mint tea and lemon water are useful in assisting digestion.

 How you’ll benefit: By not flooding your system with excessive liquid, you can avoid or reduce gas and bloating.
 And you’re likely to feel lighter after meals.

 5. Embrace your senses.

 Mindful eating can be a magical, stimulating experience.
-There are many things to observe and experience in a meal–colors, textures, smells, sounds.
+There are many things to observe and experience in a meal — colors, textures, aromas, sounds.
 Eating isn’t just about taste.
 Tapping into all of your senses is a great way to be fully present while eating.

-How to do it: At your next meal, observe the colors of your meal.
+How to do it: At your next meal, notice the colors and shapes of your food.
 Next, close your eyes and smell the aroma of your food.
 Keeping your eyes closed, what do noises do you hear?
 As you take a bite of food, notice the flavors and textures as you chew.

 How you’ll benefit: If you take the time to acknowledge and relish the colors flavors and textures of your food, you might be surprised at how certain sensory experiences begin to stand out.
 Embracing your senses at meals will also encourage you to slow down and enjoy the full experience of eating.

 It’s easy to fall into a pattern of mindless or emotional snacking, or thinking you need a certain number of meals every day.
 When you snack a lot in between meals, however, you may find that you never feel satisfied, or that you’re not hungry at mealtimes.
 Eating when you’re not hungry can lead to feeling guilty later about overeating.
 If you’re hungry, of course, a healthy snack in between meals can be enjoyable and nourishing.